Mattress Sizes and Dimensions Guide

 What Sizes Does Zoma Offer?

-Our main line of Zoma mattresses come in the seven standard sizes—twin, twin Xl, full, queen, king, California king, and split king.
+Our main line of Zoma mattresses come in seven standard sizes—twin, twin Xl, full, queen, king, California king, and split king.
 We list the prices for each size of our two mattress models below.

 Size NameDimensions in InchesPrice of a Zoma MattressPrice of a Zoma Hybrid